-If you refuse to consent to your child's reevaluation, the school district may, but is not required to, pursue your child's reevaluation by using the mediation, due process complaint, resolution meeting, and impartial due process hearing procedures to seek to override your refusal to consent to your child's reevaluation.
+If you refuse to consent to your child's reevaluation, the school district may, but is not required to, pursue a due process complaint to seek to override your refusal to consent to your child's reevaluation.
 As with initial evaluations, your school district does not violate its obligations under Part B of IDEA if it declines to pursue the reevaluation in this manner.

-For reevaluations, the process, as defined in Ed 1102.02(n), shall be completed within 60 days of receipt of parental consent to evaluate.
-Upon written consent of the parties, the 60-day60-day time limit may be extended by a specific number of days, not to exceed 30 days.
+Reevaluations shall be completed within 60 days of receipt of parental consent.
+Upon written consent of the parties, the 60-day time limit may be extended by a specific number of days, not to exceed 30 days.